nemac/climate-widget-data-processing/README.md

        ```
        year
-       <one column for each model and scenario; eact names do not matter,
+       <one column for each model and scenario; exact names do not matter,
           but each name should include a string of the form '_rcpNN_'
           indicating the scenario>
        ```